Gene Peacosh

 Eugene Michael "Gene" Peacosh (born September 28, 1948) is a retired professional ice hockey player who played 367 games in the World Hockey Association.
 He played with the New York Raiders, New York Golden Blades, Jersey Knights, San Diego Mariners, Edmonton Oilers and Indianapolis Racers.

+Hockey career

+Incidentally, Gene's older brother Walt played professional hockey in the 1960s.

-Gene Peacosh was one of the best hockey players to come out of British Columbia during the late 1960s and early 70s.
+Peacosh was one of the best hockey players to come out of British Columbia during the late 1960s and early 70s.
 Despite being born in Manitoba, he grew up in the Okanagan Valley in British Columbia, and that is where his hockey career began.
-As a junior, Gene quickly established himself as a prolific goal scorer.
+He won the Okanagan Junior Hockey League scoring championship with 94 points and set a league record with 51 goals while playing for the Penticton Broncos.
+He led the team to win both the regular season championship and Fred Page's post-season championship as well.
+As a junior, Peacosh quickly established himself as a prolific goal scorer.
 He was drafted into major junior hockey and continued to top team and league scoring statistics.